Cloud 9 Adventure Ltd Coronavirus Policy

 Is my deposit or trip balance protected?

 Yes: as part of the EU Package Travel Regulations, all payments you make to us are protected, and are stored in a Tour Operator Trust Account until the date your holiday finishes.
-Credit notes are covered under the same policy.
+If you postpone your trip, your funds are still protected under the same policy.
 In the unlikely event of our financial failure, you would receive a full refund of anything you have paid to us.

 When will I know if my holiday will take place?